 - Create your own content — Let your media know that you are the “go-to” person for all things pizza.
 When they need a featured recipe or someone to give a cooking demonstration, you will be top of mind.
 There are a ton of operators who have created blogs where they share their expertise.
 Ask local media to follow your blog (don’t forget to include bio info on your background and expertise).
 If you have a blog, post it below in the comments so Pizza Today can follow you, too.

 - Do good deeds — Philanthropy and community outreach go a long way with local media.
-With community nights and events like our Slice of Hope fundraiser, pizzerias operators lead their communities in giving back.
+With community nights and events like our fundraiser, pizzerias operators lead their communities in giving back.
 Make a list of those community programs you have and create a schedule to let the media know.
 A good rule of thumb is to reach out a couple of times — two weeks before your event and a few days prior.

 - Get other press — Competition is a beautiful thing.
 Getting one good piece of press coverage can turn into several.
 Just look at national “best pizza” lists.
 Those reporters have found local/regional rave reviews and buzz.

 Now, get out there and get noticed!